abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Logic as an order](../05_logic/logic_order.svg)

-And so it can be represented by a Hasse diagram, yey.
+And so it can be represented by a Hasse diagram, in which $A \to B$ only if $A$ is below $B$ in the diagram.

 ![Logic as an order](../05_logic/logic_hasse.svg)

+This is something quite characteristic of category theory --- examining a concept in a more limited version of a category (in this case orders), in order to make things simpler for ourselves.

 Now let's examine the question that we asked before - exactly which ~~categories~~ orders represent logic and what laws does an order have to obey so it is isomorphic to a logical system?
 We will attempt to answer this question as we examine the elements of logic again, this time in the context of orders.